Difference between Descriptive and Inferential statistics

 1. Descriptive Statistics: Descriptive statistics is a term given to the analysis of data that helps to describe, show and summarize data in a meaningful way.
 It is a simple way to describe our data.
 Descriptive statistics is very important to present our raw data ineffective/meaningful way using numerical calculations or graphs or tables.
 This type of statistics is applied to already known data.

 - Measure of Variability

-In inferential statistics predictions are made by taking any group of data in which you are interested.
-It can be defined as a random sample of data taken from a population to describe and make inference about the population.
-Any group of data which includes all the data you are interested is known as population.
-It basically allows you to make predictions by taking a small sample instead of working on whole population.
+2. Inferential Statistics: In inferential statistics, predictions are made by taking any group of data in which you are interested.
+It can be defined as a random sample of data taken from a population to describe and make inferences about the population.
+Any group of data that includes all the data you are interested in is known as population.
+It basically allows you to make predictions by taking a small sample instead of working on the whole population.

 |S.No.||Descriptive Statistics||Inferential Statistics|

 |1.||It gives information about raw data which describes the data in some manner.||It makes inferences about the population using data drawn from the population.|

 |2.||It helps in organizing, analyzing, and to present data in a meaningful manner.||It allows us to compare data, and make hypotheses and predictions.|

 |3.||It is used to describe a situation.||It is used to explain the chance of occurrence of an event.|

 |4.||It explains already known data and is limited to a sample or population having a small size.||It attempts to reach the conclusion about the population.|

 |5.||It can be achieved with the help of charts, graphs, tables, etc.||It can be achieved by probability.|